-Veterinarians at Iowa State University (ISU) have been testing an alternative method for collecting samples from bulls for trichomoniasis testing.
-ISU Extension Veterinarian Grant Dewell, DVM, MS, PhD, described the technique during the recent Academy of Veterinary Consultants (AVC) spring conference.
+Veterinarians at Iowa State University (ISU) have been testing an alternative method for collecting samples from bulls for trichomoniasis (trich) testing.
+ISU Extension veterinarian Grant Dewell, DVM, MS, PhD, described the technique during a recent Academy of Veterinary Consultants conference.

 In infected bulls, the protozoa Tritrichomonas foetus live in the preputial folds of the penis.
 The typical sampling technique involves a preputial scraping to collect smegma from below the mucosal surface of the prepuce using a rigid pipette.
 The procedure can be painful to the bull, especially if repeated several times, and if done improperly can cause injury to the bull.
 The method also creates some safety risk for the veterinarian and can be inconsistent.

-The new method uses a 4-inch by 4-inch gauze sponge to collect the sample during a bull-soundness exam (BSE).
+The new method uses a 4"-by- 4" gauze sponge to collect the sample during a bull-soundness exam.
 At the time of electro-stimulation for semen collection, the veterinarian uses the sponge to swab around the glans and the shaft of the penis.
 Then the veterinarian places the sponge into the upper chamber of the “InPouch” delivery container and pushes fluid up from the lower chamber to saturate the sponge.
 They can then send the container to a diagnostic lab just as they would with a typical sample from preputial scraping.
 Other containers can also work, and veterinarians should check with their diagnostic labs for guidance.
 Dewell notes the veterinarian needs to change gloves after sampling each bull to avoid contaminating samples.